-It's amazing to think that just five years ago this page would have been unnecessary.
-Back then, I was doing accounting on desktop software — in one application.
-I had no apps to recommend!
+It's amazing to think that just six years ago this page would have been unnecessary.
+Back then, most of us were working in desktop accounting software.
+I would have had no apps to recommend!

 Since then, an incredible thing has happened.
-An "ecosystem" of literally hundreds of cloud accounting apps has sprung up, and more and more keep being added.
+An "ecosystem" of hundreds of cloud accounting apps has sprung up, and more and more keep being added every year.

 Due to the rapid pace of development in this new world of cloud accounting, it can be difficult to stay on top of all these apps and what they're good for.

 I often get asked by other accountants and bookkeepers for recommendations, so I started keeping this list.
 I hope you find it useful!

 Most of these apps I've used personally.
 A few of these apps I've tested enough to be able to recommend, but haven't yet deployed "in the field".
 Either way, I'm confident that they'll serve you well as an accountant, bookkeeper, or small business owner.

 To get updated when new apps are added, subscribe to my mailing list.

 - Apps for Your Clients